jdarais/cobble/docs/cobble/docs/modules.md

 _table_ - The table into which the iterator values were collected

+### collections

+The `collections` module contains collection types that provide specialized functionality not available with plain tables.

-### ordered_map
+#### ordered_map

+_function_ - Create an ordered map

 An ordered map that preserves ordering of keys on updates.
 The `ordered_map` type is used for map structures in both the `json` and `toml` modules.
 (Note that keys are _ordered_, not _sorted_.
 While key order is preserved, `ordered_map` does not attempt to sort the keys.
 Key order is determined by the order in which keys are added.)

-#### ordered_map

-_function_ - Create an ordered map

 `ordered_map()`